-The inspection and payment of dues were completed until 2016 and we were notified of a claim for the years 2017 and 2018 and was objected on the legal date and the disputes are being settled by the Internal Committee, and We have been notified with an examination form up to the year 2022.
+The inspection and payment of dues were completed till 2016 and we finished years 2017 and 2018 in Dispute Settlement Committee and the tax was paid.
+We have been notified with an examination form up to the year 2022.
 The documents have been prepared and submitted to the Large Taxpayers Center, and no tax assessment decision has been issued for those years to date.